Recent Developments

 Barriers to International Contact

-Previously, international NGOs (INGOS) and international donor agencies with offices in India registered with the Reserve Bank of India (RBI) and were regulated by the Foreign Exchange Management Act (FEMA) of 1999, not FCRA.
+International NGOs and foreign donor agencies with offices in India were historically registered with the Reserve Bank of India and regulated under the Foreign Exchange Management Act, 1999, rather than FCRA.

-However, an amendment to RBI Notification No. FEMA 22(R) /RB-2016, issued on August 31, 2018, changed this framework.
-The amendment requires that any foreign NGO or entity engaged, wholly or partly, in activities covered under FCRA must register under FCRA and may not seek RBI approval under FEMA.
-INGOs registering under FEMA must now submit a declaration in the revised Form FNC affirming that they will not undertake any FCRA-related activities.
-Failure to comply will render RBI approval “void ab initio” (i.e., invalid from the outset) and subject to immediate withdrawal.
+On August 31, 2018, an amendment to RBI Notification No. FEMA 22(R)/RB-2016 required any foreign NGO or entity engaged, wholly or partly, in FCRA-covered activities to register under FCRA and prohibited it from relying on RBI approval under FEMA.
+INGOs applying under FEMA must submit a declaration in revised Form FNC affirming that they will not conduct FCRA-related activities.
+Failure to comply renders RBI approval void ab initio and subject to immediate withdrawal.

-Additionally, the MHA issued a notification on September 16, 2019 [G.S.R.
-659(E)] requiring all office bearers, key functionaries, and governing body members of FCRA-registered organizations to submit an affidavit in a prescribed format.
-Though criticized as burdensome and intrusive, the requirement was ultimately accepted by most foreign-funded NGOs seeking to maintain compliance with FCRA.
+On September 16, 2019, the Ministry of Home Affairs issued Notification G.S.R.
+659(E), requiring all office bearers, key functionaries, and governing-body members of FCRA-registered organizations to submit affidavits in a prescribed format.
+Although criticized as burdensome and intrusive, the requirement was accepted by most foreign-funded NGOs seeking to remain compliant.

 BARRIERS TO RESOURCES